 Research

-Challenges & solutions for crossdisciplinary integration
+Challenges & solutions for crossdisciplinary sense making

 Crossdisciplinary Sense Making Tools

-New Article
+Recent Article

 Led from the ITD Alliance Working Group on Toolkits & Methods